How to use AutoView

 Once you have saved these settings, you can view the resource in Moodle.
 Click the Switch on editing mode button to start creating a presentation.

 The next step is to add a video source, click the Add Video Source button.
-Select the type of video you wish to add (Quicktime, Windows Media, etc) and then choose the video file.
+Select the type of video you wish to add (HTML 5 or Flash) and then choose the video file.
 Here you can either enter a full URL of a video stream, or choose a file uploaded to your Moodle server using the select button.
 Click the Update button when you have finished.

 Once you have a video, you need to add a set of slides.
 Click the add slide source button, ensure the slide type is set to Adobe Flash and then choose the slide URL by either typing in the file menu, or choosing a .swf file by clicking the select button.
 Again, click the Update button when you have finished.
 Be sure to set the number of slides and click the adjacent Set button before moving on.